A copy of the Terms of Service can be found here.

-Personal Information also includes certain “Sensitive Personal Information” as may be defined under federal or state law, or as otherwise set forth in Curology policy.
-Sensitive Personal information may be subject to stricter regulation and consent requirements than other information.
+Personal Information also includes certain “Sensitive Personal Information” as may be defined under federal or state law, or as otherwise set forth in Curology policies.
+Sensitive Personal Information may be subject to stricter regulation and consent requirements than other information.
 Before providing Sensitive Personal Information to us in any manner, including through our Services, you should carefully consider whether to disclose such Sensitive Personal Information.
-Sensitive Personal Information that we may collect includes, but is not limited to, location data, health information (including medical records), health background, health status, prescribed and over-the-counter medications, medical ID number, driver’s license number, laboratory testing results, and full-face and similarly identifiable photos.
+Sensitive Personal Information that we may collect includes, but is not limited to, location data, health information (including medical records), health background, health status, prescribed and over-the-counter medications, medical ID numbers, driver’s license numbers, laboratory testing results, and full-face and similarly identifiable photos.

-Any Personal information you provide to us when you visit or use the Services is voluntary.
-However, in order to utilize our Services, you may need to provide Personal Information and/or Sensitive Personal Information.
+Any Personal Information you provide to us when you visit or use the Services is voluntary.
+However, in order to utilize certain Services, you may need to provide Personal Information and/or Sensitive Personal Information.

 Subject to the restrictions on the use and disclosure of your Personal Information under applicable law, Curology and our service providers may use your Personal Information and your Sensitive Personal Information to:

 Your Personal Information and Sensitive Personal Information may be disclosed: